 The objectives of City Waste is the efficient and sustainable operation and management of Council's Recycling and Waste Centres together with the management of Council's waste collection and recycling contracts.
-City Waste also seeks to minimise the impacts of waste generation and loss of valuable resources through behaviour change campaigns and initiatives.
+City Waste seeks to minimise the impacts of waste generation and loss of valuable resources through behaviour change campaigns and initiatives.
+City Waste is also responsible for strategy, policy and the planning for renewal of waste infrastructure.